bryanbuchanan/texteditor/readme.md

 # Prosemirror Menu Plugin Draft

-This is a quick, dirty, and incomplete draft of a custom Prosemirror menu plugin, to be used for illustration purposes only.
+This is a quick, dirty, and incomplete draft of a custom Prosemirror menu plugin, to be used for visual illustration purposes only.

 <https://bryanbuchanan.github.io/texteditor/>